January 4, 2019

 The nature of the remedy will depend heavily on what the product or service you’re selling is.
 Ideally, you want to offer a remedy that is attractive enough to the buyer that it will completely turn their dissatisfaction around, perhaps even delighting them.

-For things like books, ebooks, videos, and event productized service, 100% money back might be enough to satisfy the buyer.
+For things like books, ebooks, videos, and even productized services, a 100% money back might be enough to satisfy the buyer.
 For a two-day workshop, a free retake might be satisfactory.
 For a physical product, a free replacement might do the trick.

 Note that when it comes to long-term service offerings like custom software projects that require a lot of client collaboration, a money-back guarantee might not be enough appease the buyer - e.g., “I don’t want our money back...
 I just want the damn thing to work!”
 Finding the right remedy for the situation comes from having conversations with your buyers.